The olx-example course.xml

 Sequentials that Contain XBlocks#

 One advantage of OLX (open learning XML) is the flexibility it allows in how you organize your course.
-For example, edX-Insider demonstrates that you can nest XBlocks and problems directly in a sequential, without the need for a vertical.
+For example, olx-example demonstrates that you can nest XBlocks and problems directly in a sequential, without the need for a vertical.
 This streamlines the course creation process while maintaining consistency in how students interact with courseware.

 The following example XML defines a sequential that has, as children, an HTML XBlock, a reference to a vertical that is defined in another file, and a reference to a problem defined in another file.